tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 —Wait Lucca, please don't make any sudden noise, he may not know your position, we're already arriving, we'll be there in 3 minutes.

   —-5 minutes later—-

 -Hello?
 Lucca, are you still there? can you hear me?
 We are outside your residence.
 Can you hear the sirens?
 We're out here, let's break down the door.

 ——————————————— ~DAVID~

-When I had finally arrived at Lucca's house, along with my rescue team.
-We tried and managed to break down the door and enter his house.
+When I finally arrived at Lucca's house, together with my rescue team, we tried and managed to break down the door and enter his house.
 When we entered, two people were apparently sitting on the couch.
 They were facing the TV, which I assume was their mother and father.
 Both were staring at the TV.
 Finding such calmness strange, given the circumstances, I asked them if they were okay.

 No one responded, as I got closer and analyzed more, I realized that they, in fact, were dead and had been placed in that position.
 Strangely, there was no blood on his clothes.
 I then ordered my team to search the entire house.
 Meanwhile, I went up the stairs, headed for the doorknob and cautiously entered the room where Lucca was.
 And then… there was no one there, not right away.

 I called him several times saying that everything was fine and that we had arrived, he no longer needed to hide.
 I checked the closet, nothing.
 I checked under the bed.
 Nothing.
-In the end, Lucca had disappeared.
-We didn't find any traces of footprints, or broken glass or even a broken door.
+In the end, Lucca had disappeared, we didn't find any trace of footprints, or broken glass or even a broken door.
 Everything was simply confused and there was no sign of any presence.
 The last alternative would be to check the fingerprints of whoever had killed Lucca's parents.
 But this information would only be clarified in the long term, in the immediate short term we had, we were able to find few clues.

 One of the few things we were able to locate.
 It was the hammer he was probably using to defend himself, there was no blood on it.
 And also, we found his cell phone.
 When I picked it up, there was the phone app for open calls, his last phone call was the one I had with him.
 And I had also opened a conversation application with Artificial Intelligence.

-The last message in the conversation was a photo, sent by the AI ​​itself, the photo was of the room where I was, in the scene, your closet, your small table, the chair and your bed were visible.
+The last message in the conversation was a photo, sent by the AI ​​itself, the photo was of the room where I was, in the scene, your closet, your table, the chair and your bed were visible.
 But it was also possible to see the figure of a boy under the bed, it was probably Lucca.